 Deactivate the local setup

-Here’s my fairly innocuous local setup:
+Here’s a fairly innocuous local setup:

-This setup can coexist very nicely with a virtual domain setup for our internet domains.
+This setup can coexist very nicely with a virtual domain setup for my internet domains.
 Mail delivery in Postfix is handled by delivery agents, one of which is called local and another is called virtual.
 You can see which one picks up an email delivery in the logs whenever mail is accepted for delivery (

 /etc/aliases file (and running